awsdocs/aws-parallelcluster-user-guide/doc_source/vpc-section.md

 ## `master_subnet_id`<a name="master-subnet-id"></a>

-Specifies the ID of an existing subnet in which to provision the master node\.
+Specifies the ID of an existing subnet in which to provision the head node\.

 ```
 master_subnet_id = subnet-xxxxxx